Manvi007/PowerBiReports/README.md

 5) Create a report listing Game of Thrones episodes, importing two tables. - GOT it!
 6) Create a playlist from songs list and count songs per year on line chart. - Count of Songs per Year
 7) Load 2 CSV files and one Excel workbook, and use this to report on films. - Go Akira!
-8) Use a matrix to compare the number of websites by country and type.
+8) Use a matrix to compare the number of websites by country and type. - Websites
+9) Compare Oscars won by genre and certificate for films using a matrix and conditional Formatting. - Films in Technicolor